Near Vang Vieng.

 Please check rates and details directly with the companies in question if you need more recent info.

-Tham Xang (Elephant Cave) is a cave temple with a huge stalagmite resembling an elephant's head.
-However, it was named so after the discovery of giant bones which make clear that the cave cave once served as an elephant's lair.
+Tham Xang (Elephant Cave) is a cave temple with a huge stalagmite resembling an elephant.
+However, it was named so after the discovery of giant bones which make clear that the cave once served as an elephant's lair.
 And of course the elephant is important to the people of Laos, so it is definitely a good idea to call a cave Elephants Cave.
+The cave is very popular with the locals around the Lao New Year in April, so you should probably avoid this time.
+The locals go to the temple to sprinkle water on the elephant head and pray for good health.

 This cave is actually a single chamber with several niches, which was transformed into a cave temple.
 It has a shrine with a Buddha statue flanked by naga, which are mythical snakes that protected the Buddha.
 The snakes - being mythical creatures - look actually more like dragons.
-The next huge Buddha statue lies and sleeps, watched by the sculptures of three worshippers.
+According to legend they are shape shifters and can transform into human form.
+The next huge Buddha statue lies and sleeps, watched by the sculptures of three worshippers on each side.
+There are more Buddhas statues and a Buddha’s footprint.